R Linear Regression Tutorial

 1. R Linear Regression

 In this Blog, we are going to cover the R Linear Regression in detail.
 First of all, it 1. the Introduction to Linear Regression in R, types of linear regression- Single linear regression, multiple linear regression, curvilinear regression in R. We will also see, what is the least square estimation and How to work with linear regression in R?

 Regression analysis is a statistical tool to determine relationships between different types of variables.
-Variables that remain unaffected by changes made in other variables are known as independent variables, also known as a predictor or explanatory variables while those that are affected are known as dependent variables also known as the response variable.
+Variables that remain unaffected by changes made in other variables are known as independent variables, also known as a predictor or explanatory variables while those that effect, known as dependent variables or response variable.

-Linear regression is a statistical procedure which is used to predict the value of a response variable, on the basis of one or more predictor variables.
+Linear regression is a statistical procedure which we use to predict the value of a response variable, on the basis of one or more predictor variables.

 There are two types of linear regressions in R:

 - Simple Linear Regression – Value of response variable depends on a single explanatory variable.